paawak/porua-ocr-service/README.md

 This image is built on top of Alpine 3.7 and has the *paawak/tesseract-ocr-barebones*(https://hub.docker.com/r/paawak/tesseract-ocr-barebones/) as its base image.
 Every attempt has been made to keep its size to a minimum.

 This application is written in Java/Spring Boot.
 JavaCPP-Presets(https://github.com/bytedeco/javacpp-presets) is used to talk to the C++ API of Tesseract from Java.
-Then, Spring Boot uses REST semantices to further expose these calls over HTTP.
+Then, Spring Boot uses REST semantics to further expose these calls over HTTP.

 # How build docker image